Graph towers, laminations and their invariant measures: Graph towers and their used language

-The purpose of this section is to introduce the main tool of this paper, called ``graph towers''.
-We will first define them without reference to any of the three dialects introduced in section \ref{graph-dialects}.
+We will first recall from section \ref{tools-results} the definition of graph towers, without reference to any of the three dialects introduced in section \ref{graph-dialects}.
 We comment below about the translation into these dialects.